Wednesday, December 3, 2025

 NO!
 DON'T DO IT!
 DON'T STEP INTO THE HOLOGRAM!

-The Phazon Mines are the most brutal, frustrating area in this game; best part is, you get to go through them twice.
+The Phazon Mines are the most brutal, frustrating area in this game; best part is, you have to go through them twice.

-Here's a little trick: There's a room full of gas with endlessly spawning enemies.
+Here's a little trick: Midway through the area, there's a room full of gas with endlessly spawning enemies.
 You can hide out by the doors and not be affected by the gas, and from there it's simple enough to snipe enemies until your health is refilled.
 At this point in the mines, it's a crucial bit of assistance.
-One that I wished I had had the first few times I played.
-WHERE WERE YOU FOR ME IN THE PAST, PRESENT-DAY ME?

 An electrical maze leads to the Power Bombs, which are gained oddly late in this game.
 They're extremely useful since they can one-shot Metroids, but ammo for them is very scarce and only dropped by certain enemies.